foundryvtt/crucible/docs/Items/Weapons.md

 **Thrown.** This weapon is balanced for throwing in addition to being useful in melee combat.

 **Vicious**.
-This weapon can deal grievous wounds and critically hits on attacks that meet Physical Defense +5.
+This weapon can deal grievous wounds and critically hits on attacks that meet Physical Defense + 5, instead of Physical Defense + 6.

 ## Weapons Table